 Progression 2 students are those who have withdrawn, failed, or taken a leave of absence.
 These students have stopped program progress and will be enrolled based on a random lottery drawing for available seats.
 Progression 2 students will not participate in the online registration process.
-The Nursing AAS degree's Promotion and Graduation Committee will place these students via a random lottery drawing into available seats.
+The Nursing AAS degree's Promotion and Graduation Committee will place these students into available seats via a random lottery drawing.
 Progression 2 students will return to Progression 1 status after successful completion of the course from which they withdrew or failed.

-NCLEX-RN Licensure Examination Pass Rates for Reynolds Nursing AAS Graduates: Reynolds Nursing Graduates' pass rates for the NCLEX-RN licensure examination are provided below for 2011 - 2015.
+NCLEX-RN Licensure Examination Pass Rates for Reynolds Nursing AAS Graduates: Reynolds Nursing Graduates' pass rates for the NCLEX-RN licensure examination are provided below for 2012 - 2016.

 Year Program Yearly Pass Rates

 AAS in Nursing (traditional) LPN-AAS in Nursing (traditional) Part-Time LPN-AAS in Nursing

-2011 95.08 NA NA

 2012 96.21 NA NA

 2013 81.00 100 92.00

 2014 88.04 NA 87.50

 2015 96.21 75 88

+2016 94.74 100 85.71